VOTE ON ELECTION DAY, NOVEMBER 3, 2020

 I was one of those kids that liked learning and doing it all.
 In high school, I maintained an A average, belonged to 9 clubs, served as an officer in several, played Volleyball, held a job as assistant manager at the local ice cream parlor, and volunteered at the local hospital.

-I put myself through college at New York University, often working full-time while going to school full time.
-After graduation, I was introduced to the not-for-profit sector and I knew right away that this would be the path I would follow.
-I went on to earn my master's degree from New School University in nonprofit management - the equivalent of an MBA for the public sector.
+I put myself through college at New York University by working full-time.
+After graduation, I went on to earn my master's degree from New School University in nonprofit management - the equivalent of an MBA for the public sector.

-In my work I have to build consensus and quickly cut through the politics of various stakeholders with differing priorities.
-I cannot make back room deals.
+In my work, I have to build consensus and quickly cut through the politics of various stakeholders with differing priorities.
 I have to find common ground and win/win solutions that benefit the greater good while allowing all parties to retain their voice and place at the table.

-My work on boards and strategic planning committees has been valued because I am known as someone who does not rubber stamp.
-I do not go along to get along.
-I am not afraid to speak my mind, even if my opinion is not the popular one, or ask the difficult questions, or challenge the historical assumptions.
+Major non-profit boards and planning committees value my work because I am not afraid to speak my mind, even if my opinion is not the popular one, or ask the difficult questions, and challenge the historical assumptions.

 As a member of the electorate, usually seated on the other side of the podium, I've always believed that the type of person you've been your entire life is the best job qualification vs. anything that is simply verbalized.
 Some people are leaders, some people are successful in everything they take on - even when they fail.
 I believe that I am one of those people and I would like to lead our district and Connecticut to success for all.

 Once in awhile, there is an event that gives me hope the American political system is not doomed.

 The news that Stephanie Thomas is running for office is one of those rare, very bright moments.